collective/rapido.core/rapido/core/rapido.rst

     >>> doc.get_item('forever') is None
     True

-A rule allow to implement a given behaviour (an action to take when saving a doc, a validation formula for a field, etc.).
-Rules are defined at the database level and can then be assigned to fields or forms.
+A rule allows to implement a given behaviour (an action to take when saving a doc, a validation formula for a field, etc.).
+Rules are defined at the database level and can then be assigned to fields, forms or views.
-    >>> db.set_rule('polite', {'type': 'on_save', 'code': """
+    >>> db.set_rule('polite', {'code': """
-    ... def main(context):
+    ... def on_save(context):
     ...     author = context.get_item('author')
     ...     context.set_item('author', 'Monsieur ' + author)"""})
     >>> form.assign_rules(['polite'])